Leopold Plotek

 Leopold Plotek (born 1948), combines abstraction and figuration in large format paintings which take as their starting point his memories, his experience of architecture, objects and art (he mentions Picabia, Cubism and other sources as important), as well as his readings in art, history (often Soviet), and poetry of all periods.
-His references are elliptically treated however, as he develops ways of painting them according to his own recipe which varies, picture to picture.
+His works of the late 1970s were influenced by Adrian Stokes writings, especially Stones of Rimimi (1934), and in the 1980s by object relations theory in general.
+His references are often elliptically treated however, as he develops ways of painting them according to his own recipe which varies, picture to picture.
 In this singular pictorial dynamic, each painting is basically a conception on its own, though a series of sorts can exist.
 As a result, certain of Plotek’s paintings prefigure the practice of many contemporary abstract painters and can be viewed, like them, as extending the range of abstraction.

 Early years

 Plotek was born in Moscow, USSR, and grew up in Poland.
 His parents spent much of the Second World War in Ukbekhestan, Tashkent, to which Plotek credits the family's survival as Jews.
 He left Poland with his parents, emigrating with them to Canada in 1960.
 He was educated in Montreal at McGill University (Classics) (1966), received his B.F.A. at Sir George Williams University (today Concordia University), in Montreal where he studied with Yves Gaucher and Roy Kiyooka (1970) and took additional study at the Slade School of Fine Art, London, with William Townsend (1970-1971).